The Haunting Success of Ten Thirty One Productions: A ThoroUgh exploration Post-Shark Tank

 Mark Cuban may be a billionaire investor, but he’s also a germaphobe.
 Kevin O’Leary?
 Definitely not drinking blood-red soda from a severed head mug.
 And Lori?
 She’s probably too busy Googling “clean snacks near haunted trails.”

-But although the Sharks stay safely on set, the rest of us are lining up in droves.
+But while the Sharks stay safely on set, the rest of us are lining up in droves.

 2. Haunted Hayrides and Corporate Sides: When Fear Meets Fiscal Reports!

-Underneath the gory costumes and horror makeup lies a tight-knit, analytics based team with:
+Underneath the gory costumes and horror makeup lies a tight-knit, data-driven team with:

 -